Sovereignty Recognized, Rights Respected.

 For Indian Country, the Farm Bill is an important mechanism to advance tribal self-determination, combat chronic health disparities, and develop regional food economies.
 Of note, funding allocated to the U.S. Department of Agriculture (USDA) to support these priorities outweighs funding appropriated to all other agencies serving Tribal governments, including the Bureau of Indian Affairs and Indian Health Service.

-To prepare for upcoming Farm Bill negotiations, the Native Farm Bill Coalition (NFBC) has partnered with the JTBA to urge the House and Senate Agriculture Committees to include a provision in the 2023 Farm Bill to consider traditional foods such as fish, meat, wild rice, grains, and other produce procured from traditional homelands in Canada "domestic" for the purpose of the Food Distribution Program on Indian Reservations (FDPIR).
+During 2023 Farm Bill negotiations, the Native Farm Bill Coalition (NFBC) partnered with the JTBA to urge the House and Senate Agriculture Committees to include a provision in the 2023 Farm Bill to consider traditional foods such as fish, meat, wild rice, grains, and other produce procured from traditional homelands in Canada "domestic" for the purpose of the Food Distribution Program on Indian Reservations (FDPIR).
 Currently, Tribal governments are unable to use these healthy food options in their feeding programs because USDA requires food to be domestically-source.
 However, in enacting this provision, Congress will increase access to traditional, nutritionally-valuable foods and promote enhanced Tribe-to-Tribe trade.

 HOW CAN MY TRIBE URGE THE HOUSE AND SENATE AGRICULTURE COMMITTEES TO ENACT THIS PROVISION?